-Withdrawal Period - A request for withdrawal from an Intensive Evening Degree course after the end of the drop period must be approved by the student's instructor, academic advisor, and by the Registrar.
+Withdrawal Period - A request for withdrawal from an Intensive Evening Degree course after the end of the drop period must be approved the Student Financing Office, the student's instructor, academic advisor, and by the Registrar.
 If a request for withdrawal from a course after the drop period is approved, it will be reflected by a "Withdrawal" (W) on the student's transcript.
+Withdrawal forms are available from the Student Financing Office.